SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-integration-framework.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Automation Service allows you to develop and extend integrations using a common, open, and easy-to-use framework.
+The Automation Service allows you to develop and extend integrations using a common and open framework.
 This article describes the framework and provides examples.

-Because the Automation Service is a subset of automation capabilities adapted from Cloud SOAR, some of the functionality documented below is unique to Cloud SOAR.
+Because the Automation Service is a subset of automation capabilities adapted from Cloud SOAR, some of the functionality documented below is unique to [Cloud SOAR automation](/docs/cloud-soar/automation/).

 ## Integration file hierarchy